RobsonMobarack/neovim-config/README.md

 # My Personal Neovim Configuration

 This repository contains my personal and opinionated Neovim configuration.
-The goal is to create a tailored development environment that is optimized for my workflow across a wide variety of programming languages.
+The goal is to create a tailored development environment that is optimized for my workflow across a wide variety of programming languages, with a strong focus on stability and performance.

 This setup is built from the ground up to be my own, reflecting the tools and settings I prefer for daily development tasks.